lestec/Chingu-Jiffy/README.md

 We have chosen to clone MomentumDash with some additional add-on's aka secret sauce.

-##Unique twists for our project
+## Unique twists for our project
-..*Pomodoro timer
+- Pomodoro timer
-..*Ability to receive Slack chat message mentions you ..*Random quote generator that gives you the ability to choose what type
+- Ability to receive Slack chat message mentions you
-	of random quotes you would like to see.
+- Random quote generator that gives you the ability to choose what type of random quotes you would like to see.

 ## How to install the chrome extension